How much employee potential is there at your company? Are you tracking this talent?

 Unfortunately, time is something most upper level leaders don’t have enough of as it is.
 They may find it nearly impossible to carve out time to observe and mentor their emerging leaders.

-So, even if upper level management had the time to check in with employees and try to measure their growth, most employees wouldn’t feel comfortable revealing the kind of data that’s needed to track their true potential.
+Even if upper level management had the time to check in with employees and help them examine the contents of their consciousness, more than likely both parties wouldn’t feel comfortable revealing this kind of information.

 Career Coaching for Employee Growth